zerobytellc/zerobyte-firmware-utils/README.md

 If you do not know what tokens to use, contact [Tim](mailto@tim@zerobytellc.com) for more information.

-### Obtaining download URLs:
+### Obtaining FW Information
-To obtain information about available firmware updates for your device, use the `get_latest_fw_info` method as shown here:
+To obtain information about the latest available firmware for your device, use the `get_latest_fw_info` method as shown here.
+This method returns an array of FirmwareInformation instances which describe the latest available firmware version.
+Occasionally, a firmware update may be packaged as a multi-part update.
+Incase of a multi-part update, there will be multiple entries provided. *It is critical that multi-part updates be applied to the device in the order returned here.*

 ```js
 let client_token = 'zerobytellc';   // Contact ZBL if you do not have your token